Massine/MyChe/2015-03-17-meeting-minutes.md

 *Choosing a name for the group*

  According to the chosen project, we considered several possible names.
-At the end we decided to use ìMyCheî.
+At the end we decided to use ‚ÄúMyChe‚Äù.

 *Tasks division*